hypertrace/hypertrace-samples/README.md

 ### Created by: [Weaveworks](https://github.com/microservices-demo/microservices-demo)

 ### Learning Objectives:
-- Demonstrate microservice best practices (and mistakes!)
+- Learn microservice best practices (and mistakes!)
 - How to be cross-platform i.e. deploy to all orchestrators?
-- Show the benefits of continuous integration/deployment
+- Learn the benefits of continuous integration/deployment
 - Demonstrate how dev-ops and microservices compliment each other
 - Provide a "real-life" testable application for various orchestration platforms